Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: A weakly bounded but not bounded class

+\begin{myrmk} Let $p$ and $s$ be as in Definition \ref{def-area}.
 Recall that there is a projection $\tau:\ot X\rar T$ of $\ot X$ onto a tree, and that $s$ is sent to an edge of $T$.
 Removing the interior of $\tau(s)$ divides $T$ into two connected components $T_0,T_1$.
-Whenever $p$ goes from $T_0$ to $T_1$ (i.e. for each $i$ such that $\tau(p_i)\in T_1$ and $\tau(p_{i-1})\in T_0$) we have a summand in the definition of $\area_s(p)$ according to case \ref{positive} of Definition \ref{def-area}; whenever $p$ goes from $T_1$ to $T_0$ we have a summand in the definition of $\area_s(p)$ according to case \ref{negative} of Definition \ref{def-area}.
-The number of times $p$ goes from $T_0$ to $T_1$ must be the same as the number of times $p$ goes from $T_1$ to $T_0$: this means that in the sum defining $\area_s(p)$ the cases \ref{positive} and \ref{negative} occur the same number of times.
+Whenever $p$ goes from $T_0$ to $T_1$ (i.e., for each $i$ such that $\tau(p_i)\in T_1$ and $\tau(p_{i-1})\in T_0$) we have a summand in the definition of $\area_s(p)$ according to case \ref{positive} of Definition \ref{def-area}; whenever $p$ goes from $T_1$ to $T_0$ we have a summand in the definition of $\area_s(p)$ according to case \ref{negative} of Definition \ref{def-area}.
+The number of times $p$ goes from $T_0$ to $T_1$ must be the same as the number of times $p$ goes from $T_1$ to $T_0$: this means that in the sum defining $\area_s(p)$ the cases \ref{positive} and \ref{negative} occur the same number of times. \end{myrmk}